-In this photo I have placed a marine grade adhesive lined heat shrink connector into the jaws of my Klein "dimple" / staking crimper.
-It certainly does not take a rocket scientist to understand why a dimple crimper should be avoided for use on an insulated terminal.
-Once you squeeze the grip the dimple can puncture the expensive terminals protective heat shrink thus rendering the protection you paid for virtually pointless.
+In this photo I have placed a heat shrink terminal into the jaws of a Klein dimple or staking crimper.
+It certainly does not take a rocket scientist to understand why a dimple crimper should be avoided for use on a heat shrinkable terminal.
+Once you squeeze the grip the dimple can puncture the expensive protective heat shrink insulation thus rendering the protection you paid for virtually pointless.

-Note: This Klein crimper shows a spot for insulated crimps and also says insulated & non-insulated for the dimple crimp slots.
-I can not, with a good conscience, recommend anyone using this particular crimper, or any crimper like this, on any heat shrink insulated termination.
+NOTE: This Klein cut-strip-crimp tool shows a spot for insulated crimps and also says insulated & non-insulated for the dimple crimp nests.
+I can not, with a good conscience, recommend anyone using this particular tool, or any crimp tool like this, on heat shrink insulated terminal.

 Perhaps the most lacking feature of a dimple or staking crimper is that you lose any sort of strain relief crimping on standard insulated crimps.
 The entire load is taken by just the crimp barrel.

 A double-crimp ratcheting tool is designed to make two crimps, one for strain relief, which has different sized dies, and one for the bare wire crimp.
 If you are trying to wire a boat to be ABYC compliant, which by the way is not a requirement for a DIY, a dimple or staking crimper would not qualify as the correct tool to use under E-11 for insulated terminals.